dimaguy/TextOut/README.md

 VB.NET TCP/IP Chat with Encryption and File Transfer(WIP)
 Right now the client is highly unstable, not being recommended for anything critical.

-*Original Client created by FiveManiaGit*
+*Original Client created by AutiOne*